 2. Create new database on the Azure server

 We deleted the first part of them and got another list of errors.
-After that we finally found full Azure SQL Specification on the MSDN: http://msdn.microsoft.com/en-us/library/ee336281.aspx.
+After that, we finally found full Azure SQL Specification on the MSDN: https://msdn.microsoft.com/en-us/library/ee336281.aspx.

 As you can see from the link, there are a lot of functions that are partially supported or not supported at all.
 You should manually change the initial SQL Script to fit SQL Azure Syntax before applying it.

-So we've continued searching for an easier way to move database structure and data for local MS SQL Server to Azure SQL.
+So we’ve continued searching for an easier way to move database structure and data from local MS SQL Server to Azure SQL.

-In the Azure Server documentation, I've found information about the Data Tier Application (DAC).
-It is an application that could be extracted from the real database structure (or constructed using Visual Studio), uploaded to Azure BLOB Storage and imported to Azure SQL.
-Full Specification of Data Tier Application you can find in MSDN: http://msdn.microsoft.com/en-us/library/hh324978.aspx.
+In the Azure Server documentation, I’ve found information about the Data-Tier Application (DAC).
+It is an application that could be extracted from the real database structure (or constructed using Visual Studio), uploaded to Azure BLOB Storage, and imported to Azure SQL.
+Full Specification of Data-Tier Application you can find in MSDN: https://msdn.microsoft.com/en-us/library/hh324978.aspx.

-First we have tried to create the Data Tier Application using Visual Studio.
-There were few errors that were easy to fix.
-And the Data Tier Application was build successfully.
+First, we have tried to create the Data-Tier Application using Visual Studio.
+There were a few errors that were easy to fix.
+And the Data-Tier Application was build successfully.

 view the status of DAC import on the status screen.
 As you can see, both Visual Studio 2010 and MS SQL Management Studio 2008 R2 DAC Packages import failed because of the DAC file format.